Pierre Crom

 Children sleep in a Christian Orthodox Church during the Sunday mass on January 8, 2023 in Mykolaiv, Ukraine. © Pierre Crom

 Tatiana recovers her traditional Ukrainian dress from the rubbles of her house on January 5, 2023 in Partyzanske, Ukraine.
-The house was bombed in September 2022. © Pierre Crom
+The village was bombed in September 2022. © Pierre Crom

 The interior of the House of Culture damaged by artillery shelling on January 4, 2023 in Posad-Pokrovske. © Pierre Crom